See Credit Details Below

 What You Will Learn

-- Updates on rulemaking and interpretive guidance in the SEC’s Division of Corporation Finance, plus other hot topics in their comment process and proposed changes to the accelerated filer definition
+- Updates on rulemaking and interpretive guidance in the SEC’s Division of Corporation Finance, plus other hot topics in their comment process

 - Key accounting developments from the FASB: new accounting standards updates and projects in process